 And thus we have the curse of the unskilled empath rather than the gift of the skilled one.
 We wonder why we have so much baggage to process all the time, not realizing it’s not even ours.
 We’re walking around with our antennas out, picking up all the static.

 While I don’t often use myself as an example on this blog because my process has been somewhat non-standard, in this case I’m apparently pretty typical.

 At a health conference some years ago, I heard a talk by Judith Orloff.
 I found it quite insightful and a short quiz she gave made it clear I was an empath.
 This was quite outside my self-conception.
 In fact, if anything I considered myself the opposite. (laughs) However, Judith only talked about it from her own experience as an emotional empath and described it in ways I didn’t relate to.
 She also popularized ideas like “energy vampires” that are a little misleading.
 So there it sat.
 Interesting but no real application.

-As the sub-title suggests, for 30 days you spend a very few minutes each day doing a series of very easy exercises to become familiar with your gifts and learn to turn them off.
+As the sub-title suggests, for 30 days you spend a very few minutes each day doing a series of very easy exercises to become familiar with your gifts and learn to turn them down or off.
 Off means you’re not walking around collecting others junk.
 If you wonder about the title, it comes from the fact that most empaths have the habit of diminishing themselves.
-Either to support others or as an unskilled way to avoid energy connections.
+This to support others or as an unskilled way to avoid energy connections.
 It doesn’t work.
-And you may have come to see that habit as a personal defect with a different cause.
+You may also have come to see that habit as a personal defect with a different cause.
 Empaths also tend to live in the upper chakras and thus easily turn “invisible” (little grounded presence).
 Grounding is a much more effective adjustment.

 In the book, Rose quickly gets to a simple quiz that gets more specific than the above.
 It outlines the following types.
 You may have one or several: